-The cost to do an apprenticeship is very minimal.
-In fact, the model is 'earn while you learn' and so you are paid for the duration of your apprenticeship even when away from the employer in an education or training centre.
-Apprentices pay a student fee when attending their off-the-job training in a Higher Education Institute.
-This fee will generally equate to the amount of time the apprentice spends in the Higher Education Institute.
+The cost to do an apprenticeship is very minimal, in fact the model is 'earn while you learn' and so you are paid for the duration of your apprenticeship even when away from the employer in an education or training centre.
+Apprentices pay a pro-rata registration fee if their off-the-job training takes place within a Higher Education Institute.
+The registration fee will generally equate to the amount of time the apprentice spends in the Higher Education Institute.
+The payment of the pro-rata registration fee is made by the apprentice directly to the Higher Education Institute.